-10 best cities for a winter holiday
+10 best cities to visit in winter

 Hiding within -- great geothermal pools.

 Although Iceland's capital city is one of Europe's coldest spots, it has plenty of natural hot springs to warm up in (some of the best can be found in the Nauthólsvík area of the city).
-The annual Winter Lights Festival, which takes place in February, is a spectacular celebration of winter.
+The annual Winter Lights Festival, which takes place in February, is a spectacular celebration.

-Visitors can try their hand at a wide range of winter sports or skate on the city's Tjörnin pond.
+Visitors can try their hand at a range of winter sports or skate on the city's Tjörnin pond.
 Many cozy coffee houses sell rúgbrauð -- locally made, dark, sweet bread.

 "An unmissable experience during winter is a dip in one of the city's many outdoor geothermal swimming pools," says Eliza Reid, who co-founded icelandwritersretreat.com with Erica Green.
 "There is no experience quite like soaking in these naturally warm waters with snowflakes tickling your nose.
 Each swimming pool has its own character, and everyone has their favorite."